ttaubert/octoblog/source/_posts/2015-10-27-more-privacy-less-latency-improved-handshakes-in-tls-13.markdown

 checks its list and rejects replays if necessary.
 This list must be globally and temporally consistent as there are
 [possible attack vectors](https://www.ietf.org/mail-archive/web/tls/current/msg15594.html)
-due to TLS' reliably delivery guarantee if an attacker can force a server to lose its state, as well as with multiple servers in loosely-synchronized data centers.
+due to TLS' reliable delivery guarantee if an attacker can force a server to lose its state, as well as with multiple servers in loosely-synchronized data centers.

-Maintaing a consistent global state is possible, but only in some limited circumstances, namely very sophisticated operators or situations where there is a single server with good state management.
+Maintaing a consistent global state is possible, but only in some limited circumstances, namely for very sophisticated operators or situations where there is a single server with good state management.
 We will need something better.

+### Removing Anti-Replay Guarantee

+A possible solution might be a TLS stack API to let applications designate certain data as replay-safe, for example `GET / HTTP/1.1` assuming that GET requests against a given resource are idempotent.

+{% codeblock lang:js %}
+let c = new TLSConnection(...);
+c.setReplayable0RTTData("GET /....");
+c.connect();
+{% endcodeblock %}

+Applications can, before opening the connection, specify replayable 0-RTT data to send on the first flight.
+If the server ignores the given 0-RTT data, the TLS stack automatically replays it after the first round-trip.

 ### Removing Reliable Delivery Guarantee

-To defend against replay attacks we need the list of *ClientRandom* values and a special API used by applications to specify the data allowed to be sent with the first flight, without replaying it in case the server ignores it.
-Here's an example of such an API:
+Another way of achieving the same outcome would be a TLS stack API that again lets applications designate certain data as replay-safe, but does *not automatically* replay if the server ignores it.
+The application can decide to do this manually if necessary.

 {% codeblock lang:js %}
 let c = new TLSConnection(...);